-When I first challenged myself with Heap of Change, all I really expected to do was declutter.
+When I first challenged myself with a cleaning challenge called Heap of Change, all I really expected to do was declutter.
 But I’m SO GLAD I pushed myself to the extreme in this area.
 Because this particular before and after is one of the most dramatic ones I’ve done to date!

 Where we left off….